Smear-Lab/ViSoND/README.md

       * Also download any SoundFont file (try searching for FluidR3_GM.sf2 online)
   * In VLC:
     * Tools>Preferences
-    * Choose the display mode called All, then go to Input/Codecs > Audio codecs > FluidSynth.
+    * Choose the display mode called All (bottom left), then go to Input/Codecs > Audio codecs > FluidSynth.
 Then select the .sf2 file with Browse button and save the preferences with Save button.

 To play video with MIDI in VLC:
 * Media>Open Multiple Files